cybercongress/go-cyber/docs/cyberd.md

 Essentially CBD substance is distributed by cyberFoundation in the following proportion:

 - `Proof-of-use: 70%` is allocated to web3 agents according to some probabilistic algorithm.
-E.g., first `euler` proof-of-use distribution we call Satoshi Lottery is allocated to top `z` key owned Ethereum addresses based on SpringRank.
+E.g., first `euler` proof-of-use distribution we call Satoshi Lottery is allocated to key owned Ethereum addresses based on ongoing research.
+First allocation is based on SpringRank.
 - `Proof-of-code: 15%` is allocated for direct contribution to the code base.
 E.g., as assigned by cyberFoundation to cyberCongress contribution including team is 11.2% and the other 3.8% allocated to developers community projects such as Gitcoin community and cyberColony based experimental organization.
 - `Proof-of-value: 15%` is allocated for a direct contribution of funds.
 8% of this value either has been already contributed nor has some reservation for ongoing contributions by close friends and 7% is going to be distributed during Eos-like auction not defined precisely yet.
 All contribution from the auction will go to Aragon based cyberFoundation and will be managed by CBD token holders.